- General Program Financial Support

 - Who do I contact for fellowship administrative support?

 All admitted QCB students receive full financial support for the duration of their Ph.D., including tuition, a competitive stipend, and health benefits.
-The support is made possible through a combination of funds from Princeton University, federal grants, grants to faculty members, and teaching funds.
+The support is made possible through a combination of funds from Princeton University, federal grants, external fellowships, and teaching funds.